roozbehsayadi/Covid-19-reporter/README.md

 ```
 If you don't have this package, just follow the instructions from [Node.js' official website](https://nodejs.org/en/download/).

 Once you set up node, clone this project into your system.
 Open the project's folder from Terminal.
 You need to set up an environment file.
 Do it by typing ```echo 'PORT = 3000' >.env```.

 Then you can install the Node.js requirements by typing ```npm install```.
 Wait for the process to finish.

-Now the program is ready and can be started by ```npm start```.
+The program is ready and can be started by ```npm start```.

 Now your web server is ready and waiting for requests.
 Let's talk about how you can use it.

 ## Types of Requests

 1. **GET request**
 You can send a GET request to */gis/testpoint*.
-Your request should have two parameters: *long* and *lat* (which are obviously longitude and latitude of your considered point).
+Your request should have two parameters: *long* and *lat* (which are longitude and latitude of your considered point).
 In response, you will get a JSON object with this format:
 ```JSON
 {
     polygons : [